SAP-samples/kyma-runtime-extension-samples/api-mssql-go-auth/README.md

 ## Overview

+## THIS IS A WORK IN PROGRESS!

 This sample is an extension to the sample `api-mssql-go` providing a middleware to handle authentication, based on Open ID Connect, which can be configured using XSUAA or SAP IAS.
+It also provides a reverse proxy feature to serve a static UI.
 Please refer to the [api-mssql-go](../api-mssql-go/README.md) for specifics.
 This example implementation is storing sessions using an in memory store which is meant for testing only.
 See [store-implementations](https://github.com/gorilla/sessions#store-implementations) for other options.

 This sample demonstrates how to: